 Yes, who can do more can do less.
 With the KISS configuration (Keep Interface So Simple), AIR³ is just providing the most needed features once a pilot start requiring his first vario.
 Through his evolution, the pilot will benefit from the other powerfull features by just using the “Easy” config file or the “Expert” configuration provided with AIR³.

 Yes.
 AIR³ is preconfigured with a customized and improved version of XCTrack.
-The european version of AIR³ is also preconfigured with all the Maps and all the Terrain files of the main countries of Europe.
+AIR³ is also preconfigured with all the Maps and all the Terrain files of the main countries where it is shipped.
 You can add easily more maps and more Terrain should you need other regions.
 Alternatively, you can also get a 32 Gb SD-card with pre-installed maps of the world divided in 4 different regions.

 Yes, AIR³ is also a flight computer that computes all the info required to optimize your flight during competition.
 With a version of XCTrack > 0.6, AIR³ generates an IGC file that corresponds to the FAI standards and therefore belongs to the instrument accepted for FAI category 1 competitions.

 After the start, the green light tells you that you can “GO”